Against Humanity: Race, Empire, and the Liberal International Order

 The draft manuscript on which this book was based was the 2019 International Studies Association (ISA) Northeast Scholars’ Circle honoree.

-OpinioJuris hosted a Symposium on States of Justice, which was convened and introduced by Owiso Owiso.
+States of Justice was reviewed in Opinio Juris as a symposium convened and introduced by Owiso Owiso.
 Read the reviews by Nabil Orina, Emma Charlene Lubaale, Sithembile Mbete, Melissa L. Simms, Ezéchiel Amani Cirimwami, K. K. Sithebe, Nestor Nkrurunziza, Kelly-Jo Bluen, and my response.
+The book was also reviewed in The Washington Post’s Monkey Cage, the Cambridge Review of International Affairs, African Studies Review, African Studies Quarterly, and Cross-Cultural Human Rights Review.

 Blurbs